lukestrickland/ggdmc/README.md

 sampler, similar to random-walk Metropolis, which is less efficient than the _crossover_ operator.
 Mostly, pMCMC is efficient when a combination of operatoers is applied together.

+4. _ggdmc_ uses two parallel methods.
+First is via the _parallel_ package in R.
+This facilitates the computations for fitting many participants, namely fixed-effects models.
+The second is via OpenMP at C++ level.
+This facilitates the computations for fitting hierarchical models.

 ## Getting Started
 Below is an example using the LBA Model (Brown & Heathcote, 2008).